truptigaonkar/blog/README.md

-# BLOG

-Create Best Blog and Admin Panel with Laravel.

-### Blog Admin and User Panel
+# Blog Admin and User Panel
 Blog Admin and User Panel using Laravel Framework.
 Creating Blog Admin using Admin LTE panel and Blog User side using Blog bootstrap template

 ### Features: